kubos/kubos/docs/sdk-upgrading.rst

        $ vagrant up
        $ vagrant ssh

-The Kubos CLI can be upgraded using this kubos command:
+Then, upgrade the Kubos CLI:

 ::

         $ kubos update --cli

 New releases of the Kubos CLI may add or remove specific commands or command options.
+Tab completion is a feature that allows partially typed commands to be fully completed.
-To update the tab completion options in your Kubos Vagrant box run the following command:
+Tab completion can also suggest possible arguments by pressing the <tab> key while typing a command.
+To keep tab completion synchronized with the Kubos CLI, run the following command:

 ::